Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Workshops/README.md

 ```
 ls: cannot open directory /scratch/tr-precisionhealth-1/: Permission denied
 ```
-then please notify me at prichmond@bcchr.ca.
+Then please notify me at prichmond@bcchr.ca.

+3. Take a moment to read about the instructors leading this workshop series at the bottom of the page!

 ## Workshop Introduction